-HHS had previously defined open enrollment as the window from November 1 to December 15, but state-run exchanges have had the option to offer special enrollment periods before or after that window, in order to effectively extend open enrollment.
+HHS had previously defined open enrollment as the window from November 1 to December 15, but state-run exchanges had the option to offer special enrollment periods before or after that window, in order to effectively extend open enrollment.

-Outside of ACA’s open enrollment window, enrollment’s only available with a qualifying event
+Outside of ACA’s open enrollment window, enrollment is only available with a qualifying event

 After open enrollment ends, people can normally only purchase coverage if they have a special enrollment period triggered by a qualifying event such as: